 Bylaws: Nomination and Removal of Executive Board Members.

 Section 2.
-Upon election, the Chair shall be entitled to appoint additional board members, liaisons, and committee chairs subject to approval at the next general meeting.
-If there will be no general meeting in the month following the nomination, notification may be given to the General Membership via mention/inclusion in a newsletter or postcard and by a posting on the SHiNA website.
-If there is no objection for a month after the mailing, the nomination will be considered approved.
+Upon election, the Chair shall be entitled to appoint additional Board members, liaisons, and committee chairs subject to approval at the next General Meeting.
 Those appointed serve until they resign, their term is completed, or they are replaced by a vote of the general membership.

 Section 1.
 The Executive Board shall hold regularly scheduled meetings and the membership shall be given reasonable, advance notice of said schedule.
 Meetings of the Executive Board shall be open to the general public.